bodo-ai/Bodo/docs/source/programming_with_bodo/bodo_api_reference/pandas/dataframe.rst

            * - ``values``
              - - Constant Column Label or list of labels
            * - ``index``
-             - - Constant Column Label
+             - - Constant Column Label or list of labels
            * - ``columns``
              - - Constant Column Label